Is Tuna Safe for Dogs?

 First of all, you should know that if you feed your dog exclusively commercial food, there is a good chance that this food already contains all the nutrients your dog needs.
 This is especially true if you offer your dog a food that is tailored to their age, breed, activity level and physiological condition.
 However, that does not mean you can not offer your dog something different from time to time.
 Let us take a look at the different scenarios in which you can give your dog tuna.

-As a prize: You can safely offer your dog some tuna as a treat, as long as your dog does not have an aversion or other negative reaction to tuna.
+- As a treat: you can safely offer your dog some tuna as a treat, as long as your dog does not have an aversion or other negative reaction to tuna.
 However, it is important that you do not do this too often to avoid mercury poisoning of your dog.

 Health considerations when feeding tuna to your dog